 The American Family Immigration History Center is home to a vast archive of the immigrant experience.
 Comprising approximately 65 million searchable records, this awe-inspiring database gives modern Americans the opportunity to examine immigration documents, find connections to their ancestry and heritage, and offer their own contributions to an ever-growing catalogue of family stories.

 The database is accessible in two places: within the Family History Center at Ellis Island and via the Foundation’s website.
 All activities on the island are mirrored on the web so visitors can start their explorations in one place, continue in another, and share their progress with family and friends.

 At the Family History Center, research assistants are available to answer questions and aid you for a nominal fee, which directly supports the operations of the Family History Center and the necessary care of its records.
-And with a donation of $50, the Foundation’s team will conduct research on your behalf.
 Records, as always, remain free to search online.

 In response to COVID-19, the American Family Immigration History Center is taking steps to protect guests and staff: Plexiglass shields at check-in and document pickup desks; extensive signage promoting social distancing; hand sanitizer located throughout the center; credit/debit card-only transactions (no exchange of cash); disinfectant cleaning of terminals after every 30 minute research session; requiring masks.

 The National Immigration Museum gives the 3 million annual visitors to Ellis Island the opportunity to learn about the history and legacy of American immigration.

 The Wall of Honor

 Honor your family and heritage at this unique monument to immigration, joining the Museum and more than 750,000 individuals and families in celebrating who we are and where we came from.